crc0507/academic-kickstart/content/post/termproject/term_project.md

 ##### Conditional probability based on the sentiment: P[word | Positive]  = number of positive documents containing this word / num of all positive review documents

 #### There are 5 labels totally.
 So I build a probability list and a conditional probability list to save different 5 labels.
-#### To make our model more reasonable, I used Laplace smoothing to solve the problem of zero probability.
+### To make our model more reasonable, I used Laplace smoothing to solve the problem of zero probability.
+## Laplace Smoothing:
+#### The zero probability problem is that if a certain amount x does not appear in the observation sample library (training set), the result of probability of the entire instance will be 0 when calculating the probability of an instance.
+In the problem of text classification, when a word does not appear in the training sample, the probability of that word is 0, and it is also 0 when the probability of text occurrence is calculated using multiplication.
+Clearly, this is unreasonable, and you cannot arbitrarily think that the probability of an event is 0 because it is not observed.
+In order to solve the problem of zero probability, the French mathematician Laplace first proposed the method of adding 1 to estimate the probability of a phenomenon that a data has not occurred, so this smoothing is also called Laplace smoothing.
+Assuming that the training sample is very large, the estimated probability change caused by adding 1 to the count of each component x can be ignored, but it can easily and effectively avoid the zero probability problem.

 ```python